Qianzf/lif/README.md

 - Schema builder

-LiF has it's own schema creator, which mainly handles the SQL database definition and schema management.
+LiF has it's own schema creator, which handles the SQL database definition and schema management.

 ### Model/ORM